qureshinomaan/SplatSim/README.md

 - Set the pose of your robot to be in an easy-to-describe state.
 For example, all exactly 90 degree angles.
 This is for easier calibration later

 - Don't put any objects within the robot's rectangular bounding box.
-The pipeline currently uses a simple segmentation technique with rectangular boxes
+The pipeline currently uses a simple segmentation technique with a rectangular bounding box

 - 1-2 minute landscape video on a smartphone or similar